At the University of Maine at Farmington, our professors are first and foremost teachers, and many are nationally-recognized experts in their fields.

 - Professor of Creative Writing Gretchen Legler

-- Assistant Professor of History Anne Marie Wolf
+- Associate Professor of History Anne Marie Wolf